Sofia Jannok

+Career

-Sofia previously performed with Anna Kärrstedt in the duo "Sophia and Anna".
-She performed in Melodifestivalen 2009 with the song Waterloo in Sámi ("Čáhcceloo").
+Sofia previously performed with Anna Kärrstedt in the duo Sofia och Anna.
+She performed in Melodifestivalen 2009 with the song "Waterloo" in Sámi ('Čáhcceloo').
 On 30 June 2009 she was one of the summer guest hosts on Swedish Radio P1.
 The day after, 1 July, she participated in SVT's program from Skansen in Stockholm for the inauguration of the Swedish Presidency of the EU.
 At the opening meeting in the Parliament House in Stockholm on 15 September 2009, she performed "Samelands vidder".

 From 23 to 30 May 2010 Jannok performed in various bars and clubs in Shanghai and Beijing, China.
-From 4 to 5 June 2010 she attended the Talvatis Festival in Cardiff.
+From 4 to 5 June 2010 she attended the Talvatis Festival in Cardiff, Wales.